[Opinion] West should stop pushing Kosovo on new Serbian entity

 Author bio

-Ekrem Krasniqi is a Brussels-based journalist and founder of dtt-net.com press agency on the Western
+Ekrem Krasniqi is a Brussels-based journalist and founder of dtt-net.com press agency on the Western Balkans.
+Qazim Menxhiqi is a former Kosovo diaspora activist who lives in Melbourne, Australia.

 Disclaimer